TowerVerse/towerverseserver/CONTRIBUTING.md

-# Ways to contribute to OpenDogeServer
+# Ways to contribute to TowerVerseServer

 ## Make changes to the server with code